dotnet/docs/docs/fsharp/tools/fsharp-interactive/index.md

 ## Referencing packages in F# Interactive

 > [!NOTE]
-> Package management is an F# 5 feature and is currently available using the latest .NET 5 SDK.
+> Package management is available using .NET 5 SDK or later.

 F# Interactive supports referencing NuGet packages with the `#r "nuget:"` syntax and an optional version: